ajinkyakhilari/ampAssem/README.md

 python reference_guided_assembly.py --input_dir /path/to/reads --min_length 1000 --max_length 2000 --threads 4 --reference /path/to/reference.fasta --phred_quality 20 --model r941_prom_high_g360 --num_barcodes 96

 Parameters

---input_dir: Directory containing FASTQ files organized by barcode.
+--input_dir: Directory containing FASTQ files organized by barcode

---min_length: Minimum read length to consider.
+--min_length: Minimum read length to consider

---max_length: Maximum read length to consider.
+--max_length: Maximum read length to consider

---threads: Number of threads for parallel processing.
+--threads: Number of threads for parallel processing

---reference: Path to the reference genome FASTA file.
+--reference: Path to the reference genome FASTA file

---phred_quality: Minimum PHRED quality score for reads.
+--phred_quality: Minimum PHRED quality score for reads

---model: Clair3 model to use for variant calling.
+--model: Clair3 model to use for variant calling

---num_barcodes: Number of barcodes to process.
+--num_barcodes: Number of barcodes to process

 Output
 The script outputs the processed files in a new directory for each barcode under the current working directory.
 Outputs include filtered FASTQ files, BAM files, VCF files, and the final consensus sequences in FASTA format.